Federal Judge Blocks Medicaid Work Requirements In Kentucky

 She said the agency is talking with the Justice Department to decide whether to appeal.

 Under Bevin's predecessor, Gov. Steven Beshear, the state had expanded Medicaid eligibility to more than 500,000 low-income residents.
-The Affordable Care Act, allowed states to extend Medicaid benefits – which had been reserved for the disabled and parents of small children — to low-income adults with no children.
+The Affordable Care Act allowed states to extend Medicaid benefits — which had been reserved for the disabled and parents of small children — to low-income adults with no children.

-Verma and Azar have argued that Medicaid beneficiaries will benefit from so-called "community engagement" requirements because finding work will help lift them from poverty, and therefore improve their health.
+Verma and Azar have argued that Medicaid beneficiaries will benefit from what's known as "community engagement" requirements because finding work will help lift them from poverty, and therefore improve their health.

 But the judge didn't buy that argument.